-Figure~\ref{fig:la-maxes-range} show the maximum number of majority-BVAP districts found using short burst runs with bursts of varying lengths, from 2 to 200; for biased random walks with three different biases $ q = 0.25$, $q = 0.125$, and $q = 0.0625$; and for an unbiased run ($q = 1$).
-To be sure that our results were not atypical, this same experiment was performed ten times.
+Figure~\ref{fig:la-maxes-range} shows the maximum number of majority-BVAP districts found using short burst runs with bursts of varying lengths, from 2 to 200; for biased random walks with three different biases $ q = 0.25$, $q = 0.125$, and $q = 0.0625$; and for unbiased runs ($q = 1$).
+To be sure that our results were not atypical, this same experiment was performed ten times in each case.

-While the unbiased process only found districting plans with a scores between 18 and 21 in 100,000 steps, short bursts of all considered lengths easily found plans with far more than 21 majority-BVAP districts.
+While the unbiased process, across 10 different runs, only found districting plans with maximum scores between 18 and 21 in 100,000 steps, short bursts of all considered lengths easily found plans with far more than 21 majority-BVAP districts.
 In fact, short bursts found districting plans with up to 33 majority-BVAP districts.
-Short bursts of length 5 and 10 seemed to perform best.

 A biased run with bias $q$ follows the same steps as an unbiased run, with one exception: If the proposed new plan has fewer majority-BVAP districts than the current plan, then the Markov chain only moves to that new plan with probability $q$ and remains at its current plan otherwise.
 Note that a biased run with probability $q$ = 1 is equivalent to an unbiased run.
 While the runs with bias $0.0625$ are fairly comparable to short bursts of length $200$, otherwise all short burst runs outperformed all biased runs.
 Short bursts, when run for the same number of total steps as a biased random walk, were able to find plans with up to six additional majority-BVAP districts, a remarkable improvement.
 We note that biased runs with bias smaller than $0.0625$ were not considered as rejection probabilities higher than $0.9375$ significantly slow down the chain, leading it to stay at the same districting plan for long periods of time.